-In January 2016, we had 3 roofers come look at our property, and gave us estimates.
+In January 2016, we had three roofers come to look at our property and gave us estimates.
 But each of them asked us the insurance company’s name.
 When I said, “XXX Insurance,” each roofer conveniently found a reason to back off.
-One of them said, “if you were with anyone else, I’d help you through the claims process, but I know these guys are tough and I’m not sure I can help you.”
+One of them said, “if you were with anyone else, I’d help you through the claims process, but I know these guys are tough, and I’m not sure I can help you.”

-For a while, that really stopped us.
-In fact, the only company that would even bother to help us was a storm-chaser that ended up being pretty shady and did zero for us.
+For a while, that stopped us.
+The only company that would even bother to help us was a storm-chaser that ended up being pretty shady and did zero for us.

 - Bonus lesson: sometimes it’s not better to buy the cheapest homeowners insurance policy.
 As I learned, you often get what you pay for.

 Homeowner’s Insurance Lesson 2: